 If you are receiving large amounts of money from overseas you could save money by using a currency broker to handle your transaction.
+They offer much better exchange rates than high street banks, give you control over the timing of the transaction, do not charge fees on top and can help advise on hedging your currency exposure to minimise losses against adverse fx price movements.

-Compare accounts for receiving large amounts of money from overseas
+Top tips for receiving large amounts of money from overseas

 Using your bank when you receive money from abroad can be very costly as you have no control over the exchange rate, timing of the conversion and whilst small relative to the foreign exchange rate costs there are usually various administrative costs to pay when receiving large amounts of money from overseas.